User0k/webtales.dev/public/posts/add-eslint-custom-rule/index.md

 The next step is a [plugin configuration](https://eslint.org/docs/latest/use/configure/plugins#configure-a-local-plugin).
 You should do it in the entry point of your custom rule project (usually `index.js`).
 Your plugin is an object that contains two objects:

 - `plugins:` where a key is the name of your plugin, which has a `rules` property with a rules object. **Do not use the `eslint-plugin` prefix for the naming!
 ESLint will do this for you.**
 - `rules:` This section has keys representing rules in the format `[plugin-name]/[rule-name]`, and the values indicate the severity settings that determine how ESLint deals with rule violations during linting by default (`error`, `warn`, or `off`).
-You can overwrite the severity later. **Please pay close attention to the naming: if you use an incorrect plugin name or a name that doesn\`t match the one defined in the `rules/index.js` file, the rule will not work for you.**
+You can overwrite the severity later. **Please pay close attention to the naming: if you use an incorrect plugin name or a name that doesn't match the one defined in the `rules/index.js` file, the rule will not work for you.**

 It may be easier to look at the example: